Order Up: As Fast Food Continues to Turn Vegan, What's Next?

 Vegetarian in 30 minutes or less: how quick service restaurants are diving headfirst into the plant-based food space.

-Long John Silver's is only the latest quick service restaurant to experiment with plant-based alternatives by partnering with vegan brands that also have a presence on grocery store shelves.
-It’s been a couple of years since Burger King started selling the Impossible Whopper, their classic burger made with a meatless patty by food tech star Impossible Foods.
-White Castle started selling Impossible Sliders about a year prior to that, to rave reviews and continues to do so.
-Starbucks and Dunkin’ Donuts sell sausage-style breakfast sandwiches made with Impossible Foods and Beyond Meat patties, respectively.
-Del Taco sells Beyond Tacos made with plant-based ground Beyond meat.
-And the list goes on.
+Long John Silver's is hardly the first quick-service restaurant to experiment with plant-based alternatives, often by partnering with the brands that are already on grocery store shelves.
+Burger King started selling the Impossible Whopper, its classic burger made with a meatless patty by food-tech star Impossible Foods.
+White Castle started selling Impossible Sliders about a year earlier to rave reviews, and it continues to do so.
+Starbucks sells a sausage-style breakfast sandwich made with Impossible Foods patties.
+Del Taco sells Beyond Tacos made with Beyond Meat.
+And there are many more.

-Perhaps it shouldn't be surprising.
+Perhaps we shouldn't be surprised.
 For decades, we've been told ad nauseam about the health risks and potential dangers of fast food.
-Meanwhile, revenue for the quick-service restaurant industry has risen steadily, from $159.2 billion in 2002 to $239 billion in 2020.
-Despite our culture's growing anxieties about healthy and environmentally-friendly eating, we're not abandoning fast food.
+But despite our culture's growing anxieties about healthy and environmentally friendly eating, we're not abandoning fast food.
 Not by a long shot.

 Instead, we're watching the industry change with the culture.
-This summer alone, national chain Little Caesar’s teamed up with Field Roast to offer the brand's plant-based pepperoni as a pizza topping, and Panda Express made its first step into the heavily tech-influenced plant-based food arena by debuting orange chicken by Beyond Meat.
-Two giant sectors of the food industry continue to test out new products and ideas that bridge the gap between our favorite comfort foods and our healthiest, most environmentally-conscious selves.
+Last summer alone, national chain Little Caesars teamed up with Field Roast to offer the brand's plant-based pepperoni as a pizza topping, and Panda Express debuted orange chicken from Beyond Meat.
+Throughout the food industry, leaders continue to test out new products and ideas that bridge the gap between our favorite comfort foods and our more modern concerns.